Dianthus

 Garden Pinks

-Cultivated since the 1700s, ‘Inchmery’ is a study in delicacy.
-The buds that appear in May are a joy in their own right, long and linear, revealing a deep maroon stripe around each base.
-Cushioned by bluish green tumps, fragrant shell-pink double blossoms harmonize with the blues of Nepeta and Lavender, or with Helianthemum ‘Wisley Primrose’.
+Making its garden debut in the 1700s, ‘Inchmery’ is still the epitome of delicacy today.
+The long linear buds appear in late spring and are heightened by a deep maroon stripe around each base.
+Poised atop bluish green tumps, fragrant shell-pink double blossoms harmonize with Lavandula ‘England’ and Helianthemum ‘Wisley Primrose’.

 Blooms July–August